jlord/old-site/README.md

 jlord.github.io
 ===============

 This is my website!
-It's a static site hosted for free on GitHub Pages(1).
-It uses [Balrog](http://www.github.com/jlord/balrog) to generate the static files.
+It's a static site hosted for free on [GitHub Pages](https://pages.github.com).
+It uses a static site generator, [Balrog](http://www.github.com/jlord/balrog), I built for fun and learning and everything is held together with bandaids at this point :tada:.

-(1)Fun!
-GitHub will host any website files on a branch named `master` (the default) in a repository, named with the following convention: `username.github.io`.
-See this one!

-Making a site with [Balrog](http://www.github.com/jlord/balrog).